enabledhq/enabledhq.github.io/_posts/2012-03-6-3d-printing.md

 meta-description: >
   3D printing technology is emerging.
 What is it and how does a 3d printer work?
   This blog will give you a brief introduction into this exciting area.
-meta-keywords: >-
+excerpt: >-
-  3d printing technology, What is 3d printing, 3d printing definition, 3d
+  3D printing technology is emerging.
+What is it and how does a 3d printer work?
-  printing, 3d printer
-published: true
+  This blog will give you a brief introduction into this exciting are
 ---

 I recently attended the [RiAUS 3D printing information day and workshop](http://riaus.org.au/programs-and-events/3d-printing-the-next-industrial-revolution/) and wanted to share some thoughts on the subject.